Ripley has created twelve large-scale portraits of the Household Cavalry.

 2018 - 2019

-Photography continued in London throughout 2018 and 2019, this involved photographing views throughout the capital with kind permissions from many landmark buildings and the Royal Parks.
+Photography continued in London which involved photographing from elevated positions throughout the capital with kind permissions from many landmark buildings and the Royal Parks.

 Ripley started work composing the final portraits, bringing all the elements together; the soldiers and horses of the Household Cavalry, cityscapes, skies, foreground architectural features and landscapes.
 Each composition took 200-300 hours, 6-8 weeks to complete.

 Public and private exhibitions to be held throughout 2023 & 2024.